Moths of North Carolina

 Adult Markings:

-Fore-wings light brown to dark gray-brown with a white AM line, diffusely edged with black distally, running from the inner margin to the midpoint of the costa.
-A short white PM line runs from the inner margin parallel to the AM line before it intersects with a curved white line that runs at an oblique angle from near the midpoint of the costa toward the anal angle, where it meets two or three round black or dark brown spots.
+The head, palps, antennae, thorax and ground color of the forewing vary from light to dark brown or grayish-brown, except for a small whitish patch of scales that is often present near the posterior margin of the thorax.
+A white, posteriorly oblique AM line that is diffusely edged with black on the distal margin runs from the inner margin of the forewing at about one-fourth to the midpoint of the costa.
+A short, white PM line is also present that runs from the inner margin in the subtornal region parallel to the AM line.
+It often terminates near the middle of the wing, but may extend further where it intersects a curved white line that runs at an oblique angle from just beyond the midpoint of the costa toward the tornus.
+At that point it meets two or three round black or dark brown spots.
 The forewing pattern is reminiscent of that of

-, but on that species the AM and PM lines are dark and the spots at the anal angle white.
+, but on that species the AM and PM lines are dark and the spots near the tornus are white.
+Is is also similar to

 Wingspan: